WindJammer6/16.-Csharp-Learning-and-Unity-Prototype-2D-Game/README.md

 <br>

 ## [3.
 Unity C# Syntax learn Unity project](https://github.com/WindJammer6/16.-Csharp-and-Unity-Learning/tree/main/Unity%20C%23%20Syntax%20learn%20Unity%20project) <a name = "unitycsharpsyntaxlearnunityproject"></a> :video_game:
-This is the Unity C# syntax learn project folder, which you can treat as the 'environment' to run the Unity C# scripts on the Unity editor/software, since these Unity C# scripts cannot be run on other IDEs, such as VS code, only in the Unity editor/software's terminal as a 'Unity project'. (even though it actually isn't actually a Unity project)
+This is the Unity C# syntax learn project folder, which you can treat as the 'environment' to run the Unity C# scripts on the Unity editor/software, since these Unity C# scripts cannot be run on other IDEs, such as VS code, only in the Unity editor/software's terminal as a Unity project.

 Refer to my seperate repository, [19.-2D-Unity-Game](https://github.com/WindJammer6/19.-2D-Unity-Game) to see how to download this Unity C# syntax learn project folder 'Unity project' (or any other Unity projects) from Github, as well as using it in the Unity editor/software's terminal, in the section 'How to download and use this Unity source code on Github in your Unity editor/software?' of the repository's 'README.md' file.